 Posting on Instagram to me is like gambling on the slot machines, every post is like pulling the arm and watching the fruit spin around and seeing where they are going to land, hoping that each time it could end up with the bells and whistles going off.
 Not everyone has hit a jackpot in their lifetime, I’m fortunate to say I hit a little one the first time I played the slot machines so I know the feeling of bells and whistles with a staff member running up to you carrying a token book to write out the value of your winnings for the cashier (I’m that age, not quite coins cascading out of the machine, yet pre-digital).
 Feeling like I peaked too soon in my gambling life, I have never really played it again since, mainly because I’m pretty sure it could lead to a really bad addiction.

 IG is the similar because just over a week ago I posted a picture, granted it was pretty and not my typical type of photography and it hit the jackpot.
 With over 4000 likes and close to 400 new followers, for this little blogger it was HUGE, jackpot huge!!
+It was like I had used Nitreo to boost my follower count overnight, except I did it all by myself!
+I feel almost proud and as if it’s a great achievement.
 So you know what comes next right?
 Each and every post since then has been an “is this it” moment.

 For us bloggers IG is really important as it is obviously the gateway to our blogs, but more importantly it provides feedback for us as to how the public is responding to our work or in my case my photos.
 On a business level it is an incredibly important way to connect and be spotted by the brands, many will quietly follow a blogger until they feel they have a big enough reach to promote their products.
 This is where the triangle comes into play, more followers = brand recognition = monetising their work and let’s be honest, who would not want to earn payment for doing what they love??
 You see, it is not all about just having a big following and being able to boast at a dinner party, but more about turning your blog from a hobby into a fully fledged business.